Tou7and/audio-content-analysis/README.md

 # Audio Content Analysis
-A web application made by Flask.

-Analyse audio content of a youtube video.
+A Flask application for analysing audio content on Youtube.

 ## TODO
+- Replace current VAD with a SED (sound event detector)
 - Use logger for tracing stauts
 - Add test scripts
 - Scene classification: make hashtags?